NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 To ask questions or suggest new features, [join the discussion](https://github.com/NeuroDesk/neurodesk.github.io/discussions) on github.

-## I cannot copy and paste text within Neurodesktop using keyboard shortcuts
+## I cannot copy and paste, all within the Neurodesktop environment, using keyboard shortcuts
 If you're using Mac, you might be trying to use Mac keyboard shortcuts, but Neurodesktop is using Linux keyboard shortcuts (CTRL+C and CTRL+V)

 If you use the terminal, please see "I fixed my internet browser clipboard, but copy or paste still do not work in the terminal" below.